 6. Embedding on your site

-Note that most other website editors have similar tools for embedding HTML code quickly and easily.
+Please note that most other website editors have similar tools for embedding HTML code quickly and easily.

-At DaCast, we help a wide range of businesses get started with live streaming.
+At Dacast, we help a wide range of businesses get started with live streaming.
 For more details, you can check out our live streaming pricing plans and customization options.
 Are you ready to try our streaming solutions for yourself?
 Just click the button below to sign up for a 30-day free trial (no credit card required).
-We’ll have you up and streaming in no time!
+We’ll have you up and streaming in no time.